syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 For example: the merge field name should be like “<<**Image****:****Photo****>>”** (<<Image:MergeFieldName>>)

-The following code snippet shows how to perform mail merge with objects.
+The following code example shows how to perform mail merge with objects.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument(@"..\..\Data\EmployeesTemplate.doc");

-//Get the employee details as IEnumerable collection
+//Gets the employee details as IEnumerable collection

 List<Employee> employeeList = GetEmployees();

-//Create an instance of MailMergeDataTable by specifying MailMerge group name and IEnumerable collection
+//Creates an instance of MailMergeDataTable by specifying MailMerge group name and IEnumerable collection

 MailMergeDataTable dataSource = new MailMergeDataTable("Employees", employeeList);

-//Perform Mail merge
+//Performs Mail merge

 document.MailMerge.ExecuteGroup(dataSource);

-//Save & close the document
+//Saves and closes the document

 document.Save("Result.docx");